Skyblivion

-Skyblivion is an upcoming open world action role-playing video game.
+Skyblivion is an upcoming action role-playing video game.
 It is a fan-made game remake of The Elder Scrolls IV: Oblivion (2006) developed through the Creation Engine of Bethesda Game Studios as a total conversion mod for The Elder Scrolls V: Skyrim (2011).
-It is scheduled to be released in 2025.
-The game development began around 2012 as part of The Elder Scrolls Renewal Project (also known as TES Renewal) and was initially intended to be a porting, before it was switched to a full remake by 2014.
+It is scheduled to be released in 2026.
+The game development began around 2012 as part of The Elder Scrolls Renewal Project (also known as TES Renewal) and was initially intended to be a port before it was switched to a full remake by 2014.
 Pre-release reception has been positive.

-Since 2016, the team released several trailers, including "Skyblivion – Return To Cyrodiil", "The Elder Scrolls: Skyblivion – Teaser Trailer", and "Official Release Year Announcement Trailer", the latest of which set a release date of 2025.
+Since 2016, the team released several trailers, including "Skyblivion – Return To Cyrodiil", "The Elder Scrolls: Skyblivion – Teaser Trailer", and "Official Release Year Announcement Trailer", the latest of which set a release date of 2025 which was later pushed back to 2026.
 In November 2016, the project lead Kyle Rebel (also known as Rebelzize) started to send out invites on Nexus Mods in the hope of attracting more volunteers.
 More people joined and the "Skyblivion – Return To Cyrodiil" trailer was published in December 2016, resulting in an influx of new volunteers.
 A Developer Map and Road Map series was released to show the game development.

 Background

 Skyblivion is part of a fan volunteer effort by TES Renewal Project to recreate and remaster through total conversion the video games in The Elder Scrolls series.
 While the team is best known for its Skywind project, which seeks to recreate The Elder Scrolls III: Morrowind (2002) on The Elder Scrolls V: Skyrim – Special Edition (2016) engine, known as the Creation Engine, another volunteer team works separately on Skyblivion, a similar but separate project to remaster Oblivion on the more advanced Skyrim game engine.
 Skyblivion is a recreation of Oblivion within the engine for Skyrim – Special Edition.

-In addition to re-creating what was previously in Oblivion and its downloadable contents, the developers are improving and expanding upon elements of the original game.
+In addition to re-creating what was previously in Oblivion and its downloadable content, the developers are improving and expanding upon elements of the original game.
 This includes the user interface, which is being done via a mixture of the SkyUI modification alongside bespoke Adobe Flash menus, as well as textures, environments, cities, dungeons, quests, characters, weapons, and clothing.
 They are also adding new content such as an expansion of the cities of Leyawiin and Anvil based on concept art from the original game, goblin tribes, and more music.